 NOTE: This is a Christmas market we haven’t personally visited yet, so all the information below is taken from official sources for your reference!
 If you have any personal tips from first-hand experience to add, let us know in the comments so we can improve this guide!

-While the official websites of Budapest’s main Christmas markets have not yet been updated with 2022 dates, we know of the following dates based on vendor applications:
+The official websites of Budapest’s main Christmas markets have not yet been updated with 2023 dates, but we will update this post as soon as we learn more!

-- Budapest Christmas Fair in Vörösmarty Square: Nov 18 – Dec 28, 2022 (based on this news article)
+- Budapest Christmas Fair in Vörösmarty Square: TBA

 Official Budapest Christmas Market Websites